balderasmx2/conductor-nemoclaw/README.md

 - Base URL: `http://192.168.x.x:9494/v1` — use your GB10 LAN IP, **not localhost**
 - API key: any string (vLLM local does not require auth)
 - Model: `Qwen/Qwen3.6-35B-A3B-FP8`
-- Sandbox name: `my-assistant`

 > Important: Use your GB10 LAN IP (e.g. `192.168.100.126`), not `localhost`.
-> The NemoClaw sandbox runs in a separate network namespace and cannot resolve localhost.
+> NemoClaw sandboxes run in a separate network namespace and cannot resolve localhost.

 ---

-## Why NemoClaw + OpenShell
+## Why NVIDIA NemoClaw

+NVIDIA NemoClaw manages the security sandbox where the agent runs.
+It provides:

-- **Landlock filesystem isolation** — agent cannot access host files outside `/sandbox`
+- **Landlock filesystem isolation** — agent cannot access files outside its designated folder
 - **seccomp syscall filtering** — blocks dangerous system calls
-- **netns network isolation** — agent cannot make unauthorized outbound connections
+- **Network namespace isolation** — agent cannot make unauthorized outbound connections
 - **Zero permissions by default** — all access is policy-enforced
 - **Inference stays private** — no data leaves the GB10